Skip to Content

 Appeal Review

-Complete appeals are reviewed by a financial aid staff member within 7 to 10 business days of receipt.
+Complete appeals are reviewed by a financial aid staff member within 3 to 5 business days of receipt.
 They are reviewed holistically taking into considering academic history, extenuating circumstances, academic plan, written statements, and any other supporting documentation.
 Prior to a denial, a second opinion is requested from another staff member or director.
+For any appeal beyond two approved will be reviewed by the Financial Aid Director and the Dean of Enrollment Services.
+Circumstances for subsequent appeals must differ from those previously submitted.

 Approved Appeals